7 Must-Read CS Lewis Books: The Ultimate List

 Who Was C.S.
 Lewis?

 Clive Staples Lewis, better known as C.S.
-Lewis, was born in Belfast, Ireland on November 29th 1898.
-He lived the majority of his life in Oxford, England, where he attended University College to study Classics and Philosophy before embarking on a teaching career at Magdalen College.
-An esteemed scholar, Lewis wrote extensively on topics such as literature, philosophy, and religion.
-His profound insights into the human condition and his ability to weave deep theological truths into engaging narratives have made his books timeless classics.
-His works have been translated into dozens of languages, and he has become one of the most beloved authors of the twentieth century.
+Lewis, was born in Belfast, Ireland, on November 29, 1898, and spent much of his life in Oxford, England.
+Educated in Classics and Philosophy at University College, Oxford, Lewis later taught at Magdalen College.
+Renowned for his scholarly work and literary genius, Lewis wrote extensively on literature, philosophy, and religion.
+His ability to weave deep theological insights into engaging narratives has made his books enduring favorites.
+His works have been translated into numerous languages, solidifying his status as one of the most beloved authors of the twentieth century.

 The Lion, The Witch and The Wardrobe by C.S.
 Lewis